Andrew Theophanous

 Andrew Charles Theophanous (born 24 March 1946) is a Cypriot-born Australian former politician.
 He was an Australian Labor Party member of the House of Representatives from 1980 to 2000, and an independent member from 2000 to 2001.
 He is the author of three books and numerous articles on political theory and philosophy, especially in the areas of multiculturalism and social justice.

 He spent 21 months in jail for one charge of bribery of $2000, two charges relating to misuse of his position over one visa application, and another immigration matter.
-Theophanous pleaded not guilty to all charges and has always maintained his innocence.
-A Petition of Mercy application seeking a retrial on the three convictions is currently awaiting a decision from the Federal Government.
+Theophanous pleaded not guilty to all charges but was convicted.
+Despite those convictions, he has consistently maintained his innocence, while procedural errors in his trial were later found.

+He later made a Petition of Mercy application seeking a retrial on the three convictions.
+To date, his efforts to quash his prior convictions have been unsuccessful.
+He is related to many other prominent Australian politicians from Victoria.

 Early life

 Theophanous was born in Polis Chrysochous, Cyprus, on 24 March 1946, to a Greek Cypriot father and a Greek mother, a refugee who had fled Nazi occupied Greece.
 He migrated to Australia at the age of eight, with his mother, brother Theo Theophanous and sister; his father had arrived three years earlier.
 He grew up in Broadmeadows in Melbourne, entered Monash University and graduated with a Bachelor of Arts with First Class Honours.
-He gained a B.Litt. from Oxford University and a Ph.D. in Philosophy from Melbourne University.
+He gained a B.Litt. from University of Oxford and a Ph.D. in philosophy from University of Melbourne.
 In 1980, his first book Australian Democracy in Crisis: a radical approach to Australian politics was published by Oxford University Press.
 He became a lecturer in politics at Melbourne State College and later in social theory at Melbourne University.
 He also lectured at the University of Nevada, USA, and as Senior Teaching Fellow at Monash University.